Indrani Aikath Gyaltsen

-Indrani Aikath Gyaltsen (1952–1994) was an Indian novelist and columnist.
+Indrani Aikath Gyaltsen (1952–1994) was an Indian novelist and columnist, most notable for her plagiarism of English novelist Elizabeth Goudge's 1956 novel The Rosemary Tree in her 1993 second novel, Cranes' Morning.

 Early life

 She was born in Chaibasa, Bihar in 1952 to a local coal-mine owner and had a privileged upbringing.
 She was educated at Loreto Convent School – a premier Catholic School in the nearby city of Jamshedpur, before leaving India to continue her studies at Barnard College, New York City.

 Personal life

 She was briefly married and was divorced, after which she moved to Calcutta where she was wooed by a succession of men, allegedly rejecting an Indian Army Officer because of "the Punjabi accent" of his spoken English.
-She ultimately remarried a tea-plantation owner of Tibetan origin and moved to an estate high above Darjeeling in the embattled north-eastern state of Assam.
+She ultimately remarried Sonam Gyaltsen, a tea-plantation owner of Tibetan origin and moved to an estate high above Darjeeling in the embattled north-eastern state of Assam.
+They had a son, later a law student.

-She ran a hotel there and authored three novels: Daughters of the House, Cranes' Morning (1993) and Hold My Hand, I'm Dying, the last being published posthumously after her suicide.
+Having failed in an attempt to become a regular columnist for the Calcutta daily the Statesman- her mentor Khushwant Singh observed she "put little effort into the reporting or the writing", and despite her begging for the editors to reconsider the column was cancelled after only six weeks- she ran a hotel and authored three novels: Daughters of the House, Cranes' Morning (1993) and Hold My Hand, I'm Dying, the last being published posthumously after her suicide.